nangtani/blender-import-lwo/README.md

 I have also picked `pytest` as I have experience with this from my day job as and microchip validation engineer.
 And it is non standard enough the work here shows how you can get any python module you want into blender.

-Where possible i try and script in python only.
+Where possible I try and script in python only.
 Some work, usually the wrapper script can be written in bash/sh.
 That can wreck my head so here I did it in python for greater code continuity.

 ## pytest